 FSEOG grants are for undergraduates with exceptional financial need, i.e., students with the lowest Expected Family Contributions.
 FSEOG grants do not have to be repaid.
-Award amounts range from \$300 to \$700 a year.
-Students receiving a Pell Grant are automatically considered for this scholarship.
+Award amounts are generally \$500 per year.
+Students must be Pell eligible to be considered for this grant.